Rational homotopy theory of automorphisms of manifolds: Stable cohomology

 The structure group can be reduced to the maximal compact subgroup $U(g)\subset \Sp_{2g}(\RR)$, so we obtain a $g$-dimensional complex vector bundle $\eta$ over $X$.
 We may consider the `Newton classes'

 The even classes vanish, $s_{2i}(\eta) = 0$.
 The odd classes agree with the pullbacks of the Borel classes

 along the map $\rho\colon X\rightarrow B\Sp_{2g}(\ZZ)$.

-Now, one may ask if there are any relations between the classes $\kappa_s(T_\pi E)$ and $s_i(\eta)$, where $T_\pi E$ is the vertical tangent bundle.
+Now, one may ask if there are any relations between the classes $\kappa_c(\pi)$ and $s_i(\eta)$.
 This problem was addressed and solved by Morita \cite[\S2]{Morita} in the case of surface bundles.
 A similar treatment is possible in our situation.
 According to \cite[(4.3)]{Atiyah}, we have the relation

 in the cohomology of $X$.
 In the left hand side, $\eta^*$ denotes the conjugate bundle, the formal difference $\eta^* - \eta$ is taken in $K(X)$, and $ch$ is the Chern character $ch\colon K(X)\rightarrow \HH^*(X;\QQ)$,